-Laboratories

-The College has modern Biology, Chemistry and Physics Laboratories, all equipped for experimental work at the university level.
+Laboratories: The College has modern Biology, Chemistry and Physics Laboratories, all equipped for experimental work at the university level.

-Bookstore

-The College Bookstore stocks all the textbooks and supplies required by students for their courses.
+Bookstore: The College Bookstore stocks all the textbooks and supplies required by students for their courses.

-First-Aid Room and Nurse

-The College Nurses have their office in a fully equipped First-Aid Room.
+First-Aid Room and Nurse: The College Nurses have their office in a fully equipped First-Aid Room.
 They are available to see students on a regular basis on both the Main Campus and North Campus.

-Student Lounges

-The College provides two large student lounges (both of which are equipped with full-service vending machines, microwave ovens and kettles) in the Main Campus and another large lounge in the North Campus.
+Student Lounges: The College provides two large student lounges both are equipped with full-service vending machines, microwave ovens and kettles located in both of the campus.